Sexless Relationships and Low Libido Counselling

 These resources are intended as a compliment to therapy under the guidance of a trained sex therapist.

-We understand this may be a difficult topic to discuss, so we take great care in remaining sensitive to the issue.
-With several treatment options available for individuals, couples, and sexless relationships, we can help.
+We understand low libido may be a difficult topic to discuss, so we take great care in remaining sensitive to the issue.
+With several treatment options available for individuals or couples with low desire, we can help.